-Subsequent to March 2012, the Company was successful in amending the share purchase agreement dated July 21, 2009 with Yamana Gold Inc. Under the terms of the amending agreement, the Company is no longer required to pay the Bonus Payment described above and in return the Company has agreed to apply to the TSX Venture Exchange for a re-pricing of the Bonus Warrants such that, upon acceptance by the TSX Venture Exchange, all Bonus Warrants shall be exercisable at \$0.25 per share.
-In addition, the Company has agreed to remove the vesting conditions and all the Bonus Warrants shall be immediately exercisable.
+During the three months ended June 30, 2012, the Company amended the original share purchase agreement with Yamana Gold Inc. As a result, the Company is no longer required to pay the Bonus Payment and in return, the Company has amended the terms of the Bonus Warrants, such that all 10 million outstanding Bonus Warrants shall be immediately exercisable and are now re-priced to \$0.25 per share.

-(An Exploration Stage Company)

-Form 51-102F1: Management's Discussion and Analysis

-For the Three Months Ended March 31, 2012

-(Expressed in Canadian Dollars)
+(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three and Six Months Ended June 30, 2012 (Expressed in Canadian Dollars)